yysun/apprun-site/src/pages/components.md

 }
 ```

 Using components is a technique to decompose the large system into smaller, manageable, and reusable pieces.
+Pages are components in the **src/pages** directory.
+They are auto indexed and built into the application.

+You can put non-page components in the **src/components** directory.
+And import them where needed.

 Components can be easily turned into [web components](#web-components) and use in the HTML pages and markdown pages.